stateful/vscode-runme/README.md

 Let us know what other services you rely on.

-## How it works
+## How It Works

 Runme currently consists of a Markdown processor (written in Go) which is both linked in this VS Code extension (via WebAssembly) and the [runme CLI](https://github.com/stateful/runme) (Go binary) allowing for a consistent experience.
 The Runme VS Code extension leverages the notebook APIs to transparently provide an interactive user experience on top of static markdown.

-## Bleeding edge software
+## Bleeding Edge Software

-Runme is pre-beta software that is under heavy development.
+Runme is alpha software that is under heavy development.
 Here are a few known limitations:

 - Notebooks are currently read-only from within the notebook UX, please edit markdown file directly
 - Only shell is currently supported on macOS & Linux, no PowerShell and Windows yet
 - Be aware of edge cases.
 Runme still needs to continue maturing.
-Let us know when you hit any snags.
+Let us know when you hit a snags.
+We appreciate it!

 We would love to hear feedback, appreciate your patience, as Runme continutes to harden.
 Get in touch please!